 Overcoming sensorimotor OCD

-I believe full recovery is possible from SOCD, having recovered myself.
-You can live a normal life where this doesn’t bother you at all.
+I believe full recovery is possible from SOCD.
+You can live a normal life where this doesn’t really bother you at all.

-Ultimately, you want to become the kind of person who is completely resilient to them.
+Ultimately, you want to become the kind of person who is completely resilient to awareness of sensations.
 You truly don’t care whether they are there or not.
 That’s when you have true freedom from SOCD.
 As a result, you will eventually forget about these obsessions.
-But remember, they aren’t the enemy, it’s your anxiety that is.
+But remember, it’s not the obsessions you want to get rid of, but the anxiety and pain associated with them.
+It’s an amazing feeling to be aware of your sensations and just be totally fine with it, without even a hint of anxiety or discomfort.